MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 # [Tasks](#tab/tasks)

-Basic search: Search for tasks related to Northwind.
+Basic search: Search for tasks related to Northwind.</br>
 Advanced search: Search for high priority tasks related to Northwind that are due tomorrow.

 **Manifest description example:**